Digital terrestrial television in Australia: High-definition

 At a minimum, all digital television broadcasters in Australia provide a 576i standard-definition service, in addition to high definition.
 The 576p50 format is also considered an HDTV format, as it has higher vertical resolution through the use of progressive scanning.
 When Australia started DVB-T in 2001 several networks broadcast high-definition in a 576p format as this could give better quality on 50 Hz scanning CRT TVs and was not as demanding on MPEG-2-bit-rate.
 Since many modern television sets have an interlace to progressive scan conversion there is little difference in picture quality.
 MPEG-2 encoders have also improved so the more conventional 720p and 1080i formats are now used.

-Currently, national public broadcasters ABC and SBS, and metropolitan commercial networks Seven, Nine and Ten have 1080i high definition services which, since 2015, simulcast their main channel from standard definition.
+Currently, national public broadcasters ABC and SBS, and metropolitan commercial networks Seven, Nine and 10 have 1080i high definition services which, since 2015, simulcast their main channel from standard definition.
 Prior to this, HD broadcasts were shown as a multichannel providing different content from the main SD channel.
 In addition, most of the commercial networks' regional affiliates also carry a HD simulcast of the main SD channel.

 Quotas on high definition content – a minimum of 1040 hours per year – were imposed by the Australian government in July 2003 on broadcasters in Sydney, Melbourne, Brisbane, Adelaide and Perth.
 The same requirement was extended in April 2005 to stations in Darwin, regional New South Wales and regional Queensland, and in January 2006 in Mildura.
 As of 13 July 2007 commercial television networks in Australia were permitted to provide a separate standard definition and high definition channel.
-As of January 2009, they were permitted 2 standard definition channels in addition to the high definition channel – the networks planned to launch these via Freeview (Australia).
+As of January 2009, they were permitted 2 standard definition channels in addition to the high definition channel – the networks planned to launch these via Freeview.
 However, in August 2015, the government finally lifted the SD Primary Channel mandate, allowing broadcasters to simulcast their respective main channel programmes in high definition.

 Transition to digital television

 The transition from analogue to digital television was co-ordinated by the Digital Switchover Taskforce operating under the federal Department of Broadband, Communications and the Digital Economy.

-Until the switch-off in the respective areas, free-to-air broadcasts were simulcast, along with digital-only channels like ABC2.
+Until the switch-off in the respective areas, free-to-air broadcasts were simulcast, along with digital-only channels like ABC Family (then ABC2).
 Cable television networks began simulcasting in 2004 and analogue cable services were switched off in April 2007.